 Students will receive a final grade for each course.
-Both course activity grades and final grades will be available within 48 hours of the completion of the course or graded activity.
+Both course activity grades and final grades will be a vailable within 48 hours of the completion of the course or graded activity.
 In the event of an apparent error in a grade, it is the student's responsibility to contact the instructor to make the appropriate correction.

 Students withdrawing from a course before the end of the first week will have the course removed from their transcript.
 Students should be aware that any attendance and record of the course on the transcript will be removed for any course dropped during this add/drop period.
 Students who withdraw or are withdrawn from any course after add/drop period but prior to the last week of the course will receive a "W" for any dropped course on their transcripts.
 Students that withdraw or are withdrawn from any courses during the last week of a course will receive a "WF" grade for any dropped course on their transcripts.
-"W" grades are also issued to externship students that are unable to fulfill their required hours during the externship course in order to fulfill the remaining hours.
+"W" grades are also issued to externship students that are unable to fulfill their required hours during the externship course but who have registered for the next externship course in order to fulfill the remaining hours.